 The EOP manages national service participant civil rights and harassment concerns.
 You must contact the EOP within 45 calendar days of an occurrence of discrimination or harassing conduct.
 You are not required to use a program, project, or sponsor dispute resolution procedure before contacting the EOP.
 If you choose to pursue another dispute resolution procedure, it does not suspend the 45-day time limit requirement to contact the EOP.
 Discrimination and harassment claims brought to the attention of the EOP outside 45 calendar days of an occurrence may not be accepted for investigation in a formal complaint of discrimination.

 Source:

-https://americorps.gov/sites/default/files/document/2021_03_18_Grant_Program_Civil_Rights_and_N on-Harassment_March_2021_508.pdf
+https://americorps.gov/sites/default/files/document/2021 03 18 Grant Program Civil Rights and Non-Harassment March 2021 508.pdf